jfantou/ata_it_api/README.md

 ## SWAGGER

-You can find the URL at this URL: http://localhost:8080/swagger-ui/index.html You can test with this interface the API.
+You can find the swagger interface at this URL: http://localhost:8080/swagger-ui/index.html.
+You can test the endpoint with this interface the API or by POSTMAN.

 ### Data